augustjanse/jabref/report.md

 1: Looking at other FulltextFetchers for APS.

 After that I started writing actual code.
 Organizational and team activities not included.

+Glenn:

+1: Installing JDK13 and running tests
+1: Looking at Worldcat keys and keys in project

+Other than that I spent most time understanding what to write and writing that.
+A lot of was spent on understanding the system, how everything was connected

 Roger: